Kamalabot/cratesploring/axum_explorer/exploring_axum_deepdive.md

   - [x] writing simple get request directly over reqwest

-  - [x] spawning a client and then posting the data to server
+  - [x] spawning a client and then posting the data to serve

+- [x] Work on SQLx or Diesel with Axum. (parking it)

+  - Diesel is the ORM and the Query Builder

+  - Working with ORM has not much work with Candle